Man arrested in assault on transgender woman in Dallas

 Dallas police say Edward Thomas was arrested at about 9:30 p.m.
 Sunday “for his role” in the attack.
 He was jailed on suspicion of aggravated assault, and records don’t list an attorney who could speak on his behalf.

-Police did not say whether anyone else would be arrested in the beating, which happened Friday in broad daylight in front of a crowd of people.
+Police did not say whether anyone else would be arrested in the beating, which happened Friday in broad daylight in front of a crowd of people, but said the case is being investigated as a hate crime.
 The woman told police she was attacked after a minor traffic accident.

 A purported video shows a man in a white shirt viciously beating the woman, apparently into unconsciousness, while the crowd looks on and homophobic slurs are shouted.
+Several women eventually carried the victim’s limp body to safety.

+Family members told Dallas television station WFAA that the woman suffered facial fractures and injured her right arm in the attack.

+Leslie McMurray, a transgender woman who is an education and advocacy coordinator at the Resource Center in Dallas, called the attack “terrifying.”